 How do we disciple the next generation in times of rapid technological and cultural change?

 Develop the character and skills to mentor and influence youth through ministry.
-Redeemer's Religion - Youth Ministry program focuses on discipleship, outreach, and cultural engagement as a way to serve God and the youth that make up the church.
+Redeemer's Youth Ministry program focuses on discipleship, outreach, and cultural engagement as a way to serve God and the youth that make up the church.

 Right from the start, you're learning to understand your own cultural formation and how it can both help and hinder meaningful youth ministry.

 First-year courses provide a broad overview of topics that are critical to youth ministry and Christian faith, including a foundational understanding of the Bible.
 Gain an awareness, as well as the necessary tools, to serve effectively in churches, ministries, and community organizations.
 Class discussions, led by dedicated and experienced professors, give insight into other denominational and cultural backgrounds.

 The Core Curriculum is a set of 10 courses that every student takes.
 The courses are woven through every major and get you to think deeply and broadly about what you’re studying.
 Think about it this way…